Syria military base blasts said to be Israeli strike

 One Syrian opposition source, a defector from air force intelligence with contacts in the Latakia region, said Israel struck a strategic missile battery near a village called Ain Shikak where President Bashar al-Assad’s forces kept long-range Russian missiles that are among their most powerful weapons.

-“We’re not commenting on these reports,” an Israeli Defence Ministry spokesman said.
+“We’re not commenting on these reports,” an Israeli Defense Ministry spokesman said.
 The government has not commented publicly on at least three attacks on Syria earlier this year.

 One Israeli official, speaking on condition of anonymity, said he thought that Israel had indeed carried out such a strike.
 He stressed that he was not entirely certain, however.